-To silence Low Battery Warning Tones at the Keypad: Press the OFF key.
+Silencing Low Battery Warning Tones at the Keypad: Press the OFF key.
 The low battery message display will remain on as a reminder.
 When you replace the weak battery with a fresh one, the sensor will send a "good battery" signal to the control when the sensor is activated (opening/closing of door, window, etc.).

-To clear the "LOW BAT" message enter: + OFF key Your user code
+To clear the "LOW BAT" enter your Master Code and press [OFF].